Sports Coach Logo Sports Coach Training Principles Fitness Components

 Self-Awareness and Self Reliance

 Australian cricket coach John Buchanan said at the 2005 Australian Coaching Congress that his role is to make himself redundant: the players are there to think for themselves, and he is there to give guidance.
 Peter Stanley expressed a similar view to Paul Potrac (Jones, Armour, Potrac 2004) that he wants his athletes to develop a sense of responsibility for their performance.
 He stated that coaching is ultimately about guidance rather than control.
-Similar sentiments have been expressed by Graham Henry (All Blacks), Lois Muir (netball), Wayne Smith (All Blacks), and Bob Dwyer (Wallabies) among many others.
+Similar sentiments have been expressed by Graham Henry (All Blacks), Lois Muir (netball), Wayne Smith (All Blacks), and Bob Dwyer (Wallabies), among many others.

 David Hadfield (1994) crystallised the above with his "Query Theory", a coaching strategy based on asking rather than telling.
-Query theory encourages skill development through self-awareness with athletes given ways of working out problems for themselves.
-In introducing, Theory Query Hadfield wrote, 'the ultimate coach empowers a youngster to be a champion and all but makes himself redundant.
-Hadfield also observed that Query Theory worked just as well with tactical (thinking) aspects of the sport as it did with technique and skills.
-It stands to reason that it is also equally effective in developing mental skills such as confidence and appreciation of strengths and weaknesses.
+Query theory encourages skill development through self-awareness, with athletes being given ways to solve problems themselves.
+In introducing Theory, Query, Hadfield wrote, 'The ultimate coach empowers a youngster to be a champion and all but makes himself redundant.
+Hadfield also observed that Query Theory worked just as well with the sport's tactical (thinking) aspects as it did with technique and skills.
+It stands to reason that it is equally effective in developing mental skills such as confidence and appreciation of strengths and weaknesses.
 The key here is to expand the principle of Query Theory from coach questioning athletes to athletes questioning themselves.

 The Bottom Line